ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 model.
 It is a cost-effective approach to improving LLM output so it remains relevant, accurate, and useful in various contexts @web_aws_rag.

-A typical RAG application has two main components @web_langchain_rag:
-- Indexing: a pipeline for ingesting data from a source and indexing it.
-This usually happens offline.
-  - Load: First we need to load our data.
-This is done with Document Loaders.
-  - Split: Text splitters break large Documents into smaller chunks.
-This is useful both for indexing data and for passing it in to a model, since large chunks are harder to search over and won't fit in a model's finite context window.
-  - Store: We need somewhere to store and index our splits, so that they can later be searched over.
-This is often done using a VectorStore and Embeddings model.

-- Retrieval and generation: the actual RAG chain, which takes the user query at run time and retrieves the relevant data from the index, then passes that to the model.
-  - Retrieve: Given a user input, relevant splits are retrieved from storage using a Retriever.
-  - Generate: A ChatModel / LLM produces an answer using a prompt that includes the question and the retrieved data

 RAG is important because of these reasons @web_aws_rag:
 - LLMs have known drawbacks:
   - Presenting false information when it does not have the answer.